Mission and Vision Statement

 A brief selection of our past activities includes:

 - WPF is a leading researcher about the data broker industry.
-We have published a report about the issue, and have testified before Congress about privacy and data brokers now three times, most recently in December, 2013, before the Senate.
+We have published two major reports about the issue, and have testified before Congress about privacy and data brokers now three times, most recently in December 2013.
+Our reports include The Scoring of America (2014), and Data Brokers and the Federal Government (2013).
+The reports have been frequently cited, including in the White House Big Data report.

 - WPF was the lead drafter of the US Department of Commerce NTIA Multistakeholder Process short form privacy notice during 2012-2013.
 The process finished with a completed short form notice to be used by mobile apps.
 The notice is now being tested and implemented.
 This notice provides important and innovative privacy improvements.
 Among the most important is that consumers receive notification when their information is being sent off of their mobile devices to data brokers.
 This is the first notice to allow for this transparency.